Mexico — 9 min

 Employee benefits in New Zealand include days off to deal with the death of a loved one.
 After six months of employment, all employees are entitled to the following paid bereavement leave:

-Maternity leave (known as Primary Carer Leave in New Zealand) is available to female employees, their spouse or partner, and employees who will have the primary responsibility for the care of a child under six years old.
+Maternity leave (known as Primary Carer Leave in New Zealand) is available to female employees, their spouses or partners, and employees who will have the primary responsibility for the care of a child under six years old.

 An example of this could be adoption.
 Female employees are entitled to 26 weeks of maternity leave and are paid between 177 and 585.80 NZD by the government per week before tax.